hanishkvc/prgs-docs-spreadsheetkvc/README.md

   required and inturn show its results.

-* Written in python, with source available on github, so that anyone can understand, modify|extend and or bugfix as required, to meet their needs ;)
+* Written in python, with source available on github, so that anyone can understand, modify|extend and or bugfix as required, to meet their needs ;) This also allows arbitrary precision integer operations.

 * insertion and deletion of rows or cols, auto adjusts cell addresses refered in expressions, where possible.
 THis includes all cell addresses, i.e including those which have the $-prefix.